constantinekladko/Cloudessa-Documentation/CloudessaRADIUSManual.md

 ### Lesson 3: Create a simple WPA2-Enteprise/PEAP server

 PEAP is a protocol widely used to secure Wi-Fi.

-Lets create a simple PEAP server.
+In this lesson create a simple PEAP server.

 * Go to `Virtual Servers`, click `Create`
 * In the pop-up windows set server name to `PEAP Server` and protocol to `PEAP`